wxWidgets 3.1 Packages and Repositories

 As a result the

 wx-config script doesn't work properly.
 See this wxForum thread for possible workarounds.
+Mint 20.1 and later should not be affected.

 Now let apt know that the repository exits.
 If you use an apt front-end e.g. synaptic, tell it to Add a repository, using as data the appropriate entry in the table above.